jiangj-physchem/Atif/README.md

 II, density functional theory
 the flexible polymer is modeled by freely jointed chain model; and the semiflexible polymer is modeled using discrete worm-like chain model; the excluded volume effect is involved using modified fundamental measure theory; the electrostatic potential is obtained using truncated shell model; the electrostatic correlations are involved using a functional mean spherical approximation; the non-bonded chain connectivtiy contirbutions are considered using thermodynamic perturbation theory.

+# Want to thank the developer?
+If you think Atif really help you during your research career, please feel free to thank the developer in the "Acknowledge" section in your publications.
+If you would like to put the developer in the author list of your publications, please directly contact [the developer](https://github.com/jiangj-physchem).

 # Contributing